Charlottesville: Fascist Groups To Gather Saturday In Virginia City For ‘Unite The Right’ Rally

 Home to the University of Virginia, Charlottesville is a city of approximately 50,000 inhabitants in the heart of Virginia.
 The city will be the location of the “Unite the Right” rally on Saturday which will bring together various groups from the alt right and white supremacist movements in the United States.
 Charlottesville was chosen by “Unite the Right” organizers due to the Charlottesville city council’s vote to remove a statue of confederate war general Robert E. Lee that sits in the city’s Emancipation Park.

 The statue of Robert E. Lee is still standing due to an ongoing court battle and “Unite the Right” organizers claim their motive for the protest is due to what they believe the statue’s possible removal represents.
-According to Al Jazeera, Jason Kessler, member of the ultra-nationalist Proud Boys group and “Unite the Right” principle organizer, sees the removal of the statue as part of a “white genocide” that he fears is underway in the United States.
+According to Al Jazeera, Jason Kessler, member of the ultra-nationalist Proud Boys group and “Unite the Right” principal organizer, sees the removal of the statue as part of a “white genocide” that he fears is underway in the United States.

-“The first and foremost reason that we’re having this rally, is for that park and for that statue.,” Kessler said.
+“The first and foremost reason that we’re having this rally, is for that park and for that statue,” Kessler said.
 “It’s about white genocide.
 It’s about the replacement of our people, culturally and ethnically.
 And that statue is the focal point of everything.”

 It can perhaps be argued that equating the removal of a statue with genocide is a bit of a stretch, to say the very least, but the groups that are gathering for “Unite the Right” on Saturday seem to be serious in making the connection.
 In fact, according to Al Jazeera, both the Jewish mayor and the African-American vice mayor of Charlottesville have been targets for harassment and have received death threats in recent months due to the town’s attempts to remove the monument and the multiple protests that have been held since the city council decision to remove the statue earlier this year.